LocalStack¶

 }()

-The LocalStack module exposes one single function to create the LocalStack container, and this function receives two parameters:
+The LocalStack module exposes one single function to create the LocalStack container, and this function receives three parameters:

 When starting the Localstack container, you can pass options in a variadic way to configure it.